-- Quizzes: You must complete the quizzes yourself, without any external help or communication (but you can ask me clarifying questions during the quiz). - Programming projects: Projects should be done independently.
+- Midterm exam and final exam: You must complete the midterm and final exams yourself, without any external help or communication (but you can ask me clarifying questions during the exams). - Written assignments: Your written assignments should be your own original work.
+General high-level discussion of assignments with other students in the class is allowed, but all actual work should be your own.
+Do not provide your own solutions to other students and do not look at other students' solutions. - Programming projects: Projects should be done independently.
 General high-level discussion of projects with other students in the class is allowed, but you must do all design, programming, testing, and debugging independently.
-Do not provide your own solutions to other students.
+Do not provide your own solutions to other students and do not look at other students' solutions.
 Code plagiarism tools may be used to detect cheating. - Reusing past work by you or others: You are prohibited from turning in work (by you or others) from a past class to your current class, even if you modify it.
 If you want to build on past work or revisit a topic you have explored in previous courses, please discuss the situation with me.